XuwuX671/json-to-table/README.md

     cd json-to-table
     ```

-2.  **Run the build script:**
+2.  **Run the build:**
     ```bash
-    ./build.sh
+    make build
     ```
-    The script will automatically download the `Mplus1Code-Regular.ttf` font to the `fonts` directory if it's not already present.
+    The build process will automatically download the `Mplus1Code-Regular.ttf` font if it's not already present.
 The compiled binaries will be placed in the `dist_table` directory.

 ## **Flags**